ibauk/smdox/smethods.md

 ### Distance penalties
 Distance travelled can be used to penalise entrants.
 Two hard limits, not far enough and too far, can be used as DNF triggers.
 It is also possible to apply a points penalty for travelling too far as either a fixed number of points (> 250 miles = -500 points) or a number of points per mile.

 Each rally has an official unit of distance, either miles or kilometres.
-Individual bikes' odometers will read either miles or kilometres and be converted by the system, if necessary, to the rally unit.
+Individual odometers will read either miles or kilometres and be converted by the system, if necessary, to the rally unit.
 "Points per mile" will actually be points per kilometre in kilometre rallies.

 ### Time penalties
 Each rally runs from the official start time to the official finish time.
 To allow for staggered starts, that timespan can be longer than the permitted number of hours. (eg. 8 hour rally runs from 0800 to 1800).
 An entrant finishing after his 8 hours or later than the official finish time is DNF.